AustralianBioCommons/how-to-guides/genome_annotation/Fgenesh.md

 affiliations: [University of Sydney, Australian BioCommons, Bioplatforms Australia, Galaxy Australia, Threatened Species Initiative]
 ---

 [Galaxy Australia](https://usegalaxy.org.au/) is capable of conducting genome annotation using the FgenesH++ annotation tool.
+Users need to apply for access to this tool, please see [service notes here](https://www.biocommons.org.au/fgenesh-plus-plus) and apply for access [here](https://site.usegalaxy.org.au/request/access/fgenesh).

 This How-to-Guide will describe the steps required to annotate your genome on the Galaxy Australia platform (see **Fig 1**), developed in consultations between the Bioplatforms Australia [Threatened Species Initiative](https://threatenedspeciesinitiative.com/), [Galaxy Australia](https://usegalaxy.org.au/), and the [Australian BioCommons](https://www.biocommons.org.au/).